noambaron1989/lemonade_feature_store/README.md

 # How in run the program?

+First, kill all processes running on port 5000 and 4000 find those processes with: sudo lsof -i:<port>
+Then kill them with: kill -9 <pid>

 1. clone the project to a local dir
 2. run in terminal (from rep dir) > python3 app.py (listening to port 5000)
 3. run in terminal (from rep dir) > python3 feature_store_app.py (listening to port 4000)